zktx-io/sui-extension/README.md

 1. **Workspace**: This section of the interface allows you to compile or deploy Smart Contracts.
 If you have multiple smart contracts in your repository, you can select the specific smart contract (`Move.toml`) and proceed with compilation or deployment.
 If there is an `Upgrade.toml` file in the same folder as the `Move.toml` file, the contract will be upgraded rather than published.
 Use the `Format` button.
 This ensures your code adheres to a consistent style, improving readability and maintainability.
 1. **Owner Objects Explorer**: This section of the interface allows you to load and inspect owner objects, one of the key features of Sui.
 By loading objects, you can check its `type` to verify that it contains the appropriate information required for the function arguments of a deployed smart contract.
 1. **Object Explorer**: This section of the interface allows you to load and inspect objects, one of the key features of Sui.
 By loading an object, you can check its `type` to verify that it contains the appropriate information required for the function arguments of a deployed smart contract.
 1. **Package Explorer**: This section of the user interface allows you to test smart contracts.
 When you deploy a Smart Contract, it is automatically registered here.
 You can also manually enter the address of a previously deployed Smart Contract to register it.
 If the smart contract is loaded correctly, you will see a list of functions available to interact with the contract.
+Each package card also includes an **Upgrade Cap Id** field and an **Upgrade** button to help you prepare `Upgrade.toml`.
 1. **Move Call**: Input Format for Multi-Vectors Using JSON Strings.
 When working with multi-vectors, the input must be provided in JSON string format.
 JSON is ideal for representing nested structures and allows handling multi-dimensional arrays effectively.

    | Type                           | JSON                                       |